 A user of WMS/WCS in any warehouse goes through the initial phase of indecision about the implementation of the system.
 Every warehouse automation solution is supported by the backbone Called, the software.
 The invisible but the predominant part in Jigsaw.
-But the fact that it is masked over by the complexity of the hardware, makes it even more elusive.
+But the fact that warehouse software is masked over by the complexity of the hardware, makes it even more elusive.

-WMS (Warehouse Management System), WCS (Warehouse Control system) and WES (Warehouse Executive System) are all three distinct but at times overlapping in the functionality.
+WMS (Warehouse Management System), WCS (Warehouse Control system) and WES (Warehouse Executive System) are all three distinct but at times overlapping warehouse software in the functionality.
 Exploring the specific functionalities of each solution in-depth and pinpointing where the systems intersect will allow businesses to determine which functions best meet their needs, and in turn, which system or combination of systems will be best-fit.

-A WMS is a specifically designed business application that controls the flow of inventory into, within and out of a company’s distribution center (DC).
+A WMS is a specifically designed business application/ warehouse software that controls the flow of inventory into, within and out of a company’s distribution center (DC).
 The span of control is from the management of the flow of inventory, labor tasks and orders from receipt to shipping.
 It has come a long way from just providing information on a storage location.
 It is now build-up with an arsenal of functionality capable of catering to various applications.

 There is a different type of WMS available in the market.
 Some of them are standalone and can be deployed on native hardware.
 While there are cloud-based WMS also, which provides better flexibility and security to the businesses.